ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-Right - USB 3.1 Gen 2 Type-C with support for DisplayPort 1.4 and Power Delivery technologies, another 2xUSB 3.1 and a Kensington lock slot.
-Unfortunately, there was no place for the card reader:
+On the right is USB 3.1 Gen 2 Type-C with support for DisplayPort 1.4 and Power Delivery technologies, another 2xUSB 3.1 and a Kensington lock slot.
+Unfortunately, there was no room for a card reader:

 </ img>